MartialGeek/dotfiles/README.md

 You also need to add sudo rules to allow your user, or a group, to run the commands `reboot` and `poweroff`.

+I configured i3 to use the image `$HOME/.config/wallpaper/bg.jpg` (or .png) for the desktop background.
+So to change it, simply copy an image with this name in the directory, or create a symbolic link, and reload i3.

 # Requirements

 * [i3-gaps](https://github.com/Airblader/i3) (or i3 basic if you remove the parameters "gaps inner" and "gaps outer" at the end of the configuration file)